 The Blessed Damozel

-This painting is typical of Rossetti's late sensuous style.
-It is based on a poem, of the same name, that the artist wrote when he was 19.
-It told the story of a woman who died young, leaving her lover behind.
+This painting is based on a poem of the same name that Rossetti wrote when he was 19.
+It tells the story of a woman who died young, leaving her lover behind.
 The couple prayed they would be reunited in the afterlife.
-The painting corresponds to the first verse of the poem: ‘The blessed damozel leaned out From the gold bar of Heaven; Her eyes were deeper than the depth Of waters stilled at even; She had three lilies in her hand, And the stars in her hair were seven.’
-The unusual composition, with a small predella, or decorated base, under the main picture, was suggested by Rossetti's patron, William Graham (1817-1885), who bought the original, larger version of this painting.
-This version was commissioned by the Liverpool-based shipping magnate and Pre-Raphaelite patron Frederick Leyland (1831-1892).
+The painting relates to the first verse of the poem: ‘The blessed damozel leaned out From the gold bar of Heaven; Her eyes were deeper than the depth Of waters stilled at even; She had three lilies in her hand, And the stars in her hair were seven.’
+The painting is typical of Rossetti's late sensuous style.
+The unusual composition, with a small predella (decorated base) under the main picture, was suggested by Rossetti's patron, William Graham (1817 - 1885), who bought the original, larger version of this painting.
+This version was commissioned by the Liverpool-based shipping magnate and Pre-Raphaelite patron Frederick Leyland (1831 - 1892).